Constructive Decision Theory: Representation Theorems

 \xam Suppose that $S = \{s_1,s_2,s_3\}$.
 Let $a_1$, $a_2$, and $a_3$ be acts such that $a_i(s_j)$ gives an outcome of 1 if $i=j$ and 0 otherwise.
 Let $\P$ consist of all probability distributions $p$ on $S$ such that $p(s_1) \ge p(s_2) \ge p(s_3)$.
 Define $\succeq$ by taking $a \succeq b$ iff the expected outcome of $a$ is at least as large as that of $b$ with respect to all the probability distributions in $\P$.
 It is easy to see that $a_1 \succ a_2 \succ a_3$, but for no $r \in (0,1)$ is it the case that $r a_1 + (1-r_1) a_3 \succ a_2$ (consider the probability distribution $p$ such that $p(s_1) = p(s_2) = 1/2$). \exam

 We can think of the Archimedean axiom as trying to capture some continuity properties of $\succeq$.
-We use instead the following axiom, which was also used by Aumann \citeyear{Aumann62,au64}.
-If the set of tests has cardinality $n$ and the set of primitive choices has cardinality $m$, we can identify an act $\A^+$ with an element of $\Nspace{2^nm}$, so the graph of $\succeq$ can be viewed as a subset of $\Nspace{2^{n+1}m}$. \begin{axiom} The graph of the preference relation $\succeq$ is closed. \end{axiom}
+We use instead the following axiom, which was also used by \citet{Au62,au64}.
+If the set of tests has cardinality $n$ and the set of primitive choices has cardinality $m$, we can identify an act $\A^+$ with an element of $\Nspace{2^nm}$, so the graph of $\succeq$ (i.e., the set of pairs $(x,y)$ such that $x \succeq y$) can be viewed as a subset of $\Nspace{2^{n+1}m}$. \begin{axiom} The graph of the preference relation $\succeq$ is closed. \end{axiom}

 As the following result shows, in the presence of $\AthreeprpAX$ (extended statewise mixture cancellation), $\Afour$ implies full mixture independence.
-Moreover, if we also assume \Aone, then \Afour\ implies \Arch.
+Moreover, if we also assume $\Aone$, then $\Afour$ implies $\Arch$.
 Indeed, it will follow from Theorem \ref{thm:aaeurep} that in the presence of \Aone\ and $\AthreeprpAX$, \Afour\ and \Arch\ are equivalent.
 On the other hand, it seems that \Arch\ does not suffice to capture independence if $\succeq$ is a partial order.
-Summarizing, \Afour\ captures the essential features of the Archimedean property, while being more appropriate if $\succeq$ is only a partial order. \begin{prop} (a) $\AthreeprpAX$ and $\Afour$ imply full mixture independence.\\ (b) \Aone, $\Afour$, and \ecm\ together imply \Arch. \end{prop} \begin{proof} For part (a), suppose that $a \succeq b$, and $c$ is an arbitrary act.
-By Theorem~\ref{thm:cancellationchar1}, rational mixture independence holds, so we have $ra + (1-r)c \succeq rb + (1-r)c$ for all rational $r$.
-By $\Afour$, we have $ra + (1-r)c \succeq rb+(1-r)c$ for all real~$r$.
-Conversely, suppose that $ra + (1-r)c \succeq rb + (1-r)c$ for some real~$r$.
-If $r$ is rational, it is immediate from rational mixture independence that $a \succeq b$.
-If $r$ is not rational, choose a rational $r'$ such that $0 < r' < r$.
-Then we can find a sequence of rational numbers $r_n$ such that $r_n r$ converges to $r'$.
-By rational mixture independence, $r_n (ra + (1-r)c)+(1-r_n) c \succeq r_n (rb + (1-r)c) + (1-r_n) c$.
-By $\Afour$, it follows that $r'a + (1-r') c \succeq r' b + (1-r') c$.
-Now by rational mixture independence, we have $a \succeq b$, as desired.
+Summarizing, \Afour\ captures the essential features of the Archimedean property, while being more appropriate if $\succeq$ is only a partial order.